daniel-norris/gatsby-tutorial/README.md

 -   Deployment using Netlify
 -   Summary

-Part 2 is yet to be completed but will cover how to incorporate a blog into your portfolio site using MDX with code blocks, syntax highlighting and other features.

-Part 2
+**Part 2**

--   Why a blog?
+-   Why MDX?
 -   What are you going to build?
--   Set up file system plugin
--   Set up MDX plugin
--   Create a new blog page
+-   Create a blog page
+-   Configure the Gatsby `filesystem` plugin
--   Create your first blog article
+-   Create your first MDX blog articles
--   Create slugs for MDX blog posts
+-   Create slugs for your MDX blog posts
+-   Programmatically create your MDX pages using the `createPages` API
+-   Create a blog post template
+-   Dynamically show article read times
+-   Make an index of blog posts
 -   Create a featured posts section
--   Dynamically show article read times
--   Configure MDX styles
+-   Customise your MDX components
 -   Add syntax highlighting for code blocks
--   Add a copy to clipboard hook
--   Add cover images to blog posts
+-   Add a featured image to blog posts
--   Add Google analytics
+-   Add Google Analytics
--   Finishing up
+-   Summary